NeurodataWithoutBorders/neurodatawithoutborders.github.io/_pages/best_practices.md

 # Best Practices

-The goal of the following document is to provide users of the NWB:N with additional guidelines on common best practices to facilitate consistent use of the standard and help avoid common problems.
+The goal of the following document is to provide users of the NWB:N with additional guidelines on common best practices to facilitate consistent use of the standard and help avoid common problems and most effectively leverage the NWB:N data standard and its ecosystem of software tools.

 ### Authors
 Oliver Ruebel, Andrew Tritt, Ryan Ly, Benjamin Dichter, ...